High Protein Foods List – Overview

 Similar to all seafood, octopus is lean and has a low-calorie count.
 But unfortunately, it has massive amounts of cholesterol, so proceed with moderation.

-Otherwise, an octopus has massive iron levels, which is handy in transporting oxygen to various parts of the body.
+Otherwise, an octopus has massive iron levels, which is handy in transporting oxygen to various body parts.

 Iron also plays a crucial role in cell growth and the selenium inside acts as an antioxidant and stops damage by free radicals.

-Another nutrient present in octopus is vitamin B12 which is responsible for brain function.
+Another nutrient in octopus is vitamin B12, which is responsible for brain function.

-Even shrimp has acceptable protein levels, with an 85-gram serving has 84 calories and 18 grams of protein.
+Even shrimp has acceptable protein levels; an 85-gram serving has 84 calories and 18 grams of protein.

 Peanuts